 Step 1

-Identify a suitable water source to attach the water pressure gauge.
+Identify a suitable water source to which the water pressure gauge can be attached.
 Outdoor faucets or hose bibs are often the most accessible and convenient options for this purpose.

 Step 2